mgnsk/balafon/README.md

 ## Introduction

 balafon is a multitrack MIDI sequencer language and interpreter.
-It consists of a shell with live mode, player and a linter.
+It consists of a live shell, player and a linter.

 ## Install